 Managers can easily plan where they need more support from specific staff members.
 There’s also the option for employees to

 To access Shifts on mobile, you’ll need to expand your modular tray.
 You can pin Shifts to your nav bar for easy access.

-17 – Private channels
+54 – Private channels

 Control which individuals can collaborate and communicate in Teams by building private channels.